The United Arab Emirates is one of the largest oil trading states and tourism hubs in the world, which has a population of over 9.5 million people.

-Just like New Year’s Day or any other festive holiday, National Day of UAE is honoured and celebrated with many gifts, decorations and fireworks.
+Just like New Year’s Day or any other festive holiday, National Day of UAE is honored and celebrated with many gifts, decorations, and fireworks.

-Each year over 57% of people anticipate spectacular fireworks at various locations in Dubai, Sharjah and Abu Dhabi.
+Each year over 57% of people anticipates spectacular fireworks at various locations in Dubai, Sharjah and Abu Dhabi.
 The famous fireworks at the Burj Khalifa are a sight to behold.

-These kaleidoscope of colours bring vibrancy, pomp, and brightness to the festival.
+These kaleidoscope of colors bring vibrancy, pomp, and brightness to the festival.

-Patriotic parades are made in the streets of Dubai and other states to honour Union Day.
+Patriotic parades are made in the streets of Dubai and other states to honor Union Day.

 One of the most famous parades is the Boat Parade at the Dubai Marina Yacht Club.
-They use the prominent colours of the UAE flag which are black, white, green and red.
-These colours reflect Arabian unity inspired by an Arabic poem by Safi Al-Din Al Holi.
+They use the prominent colors of the UAE flag which are black, white, green and red.
+These colors reflect Arabian unity inspired by an Arabic poem by Safi Al-Din Al Holi.

 National Day Gifts: